Last Updated on February 19, 2022

 Likewise, we can discover the busiest times for parks or other attractions then try to avoid the crowds.
 In Banff National Park’s famous Moraine Lake, for example, it’s almost always essential to go extremely early in the morning or else you could be out of luck.
 The parking lot quickly fills up and no more traffic is allowed on the road.

 Then there are various rules and regulations to work around.
 Most indoor and even some crowded outdoor places restrict the use of tripods.
 Even some outdoor places may have specific opening and closing times.
 The following image is from McDowell Sonoran Reserve in Scottsdale, Arizona.
 The best times for photography, by far, are near sunrise and sunset.
 The only glitch is that the park closes at sunset – everyone has to leave when the gates are locked.
 In order to get a shot with the sun low in the sky just before sunset, we had to plan on staying fairly close to the entrance.

 Whenever possible, try to choose your accommodation close to what you want to photograph, especially for sunrise, sunset, or night-time photography.
 If your goal is to photograph sunrise at a prime spot a half-hour east of a city, try to stay near the east side of the city or where there is easy access to your photo location.
 A little research might alert you to potential glitches such as being caught in rush hour traffic at that time of day.

-When we did a trip to Venice, Italy, several travel resources (probably written by non-photographers) suggested staying just outside of Venice itself because there is a wider range of accommodation and lower prices.
+When we were preparing for a trip to Venice, Italy, we found several travel resources (probably written by non-photographers) that suggested staying just outside Venice itself because there is a wider range of accommodation and lower prices.
 However, this would mean taking a train, then a boat to get into the heart of Venice – not the best use of time during short winter days.
 We instead opted to stay in the centre where it was a few minutes’ walk to prime photo spots or to visit popular historic sites before the hoards of day-trippers arrived.

 6 Use off-line maps